o1sumit/o1sumit/README.md

-# 👋 Hi, I’m Sumit Kumar Jha
+# 👋 Hi, I’m Sumit kumar jha

 - 👀 I’m passionate about building robust, scalable applications for **web** and **mobile**.
 - 🌱 I’m currently learning cutting-edge technologies like **Swift** and **Kotlin** for mobile app development.